Jun 9, 2022, 7:49:27 AM CDT Jun 20, 2024, 10:48:26 AM CDT

 Swimming instructor teaching little boy how to swim Swimming instructor teaching little boy how to swim

-Have fun with your children at pools, lakes and beaches – boating, swimming or just playing in the sand!
+There's so much fun to be had with your children at pools, lakes and beaches – boating, swimming or just playing in the sand!
 But whatever activity you choose, please don't take water safety for granted – not even for a minute.

 Drownings happen quickly, sometimes in small amounts of water.
 And often, they occur when parents are in plain sight.